-Volunteer Postnatal Doulas provide supportive home visits to Brattleboro-area families during the early months with a new baby!
+Volunteer Perinatal Doulas provide supportive home visits to Brattleboro-area families during the early months with a new baby!

 We show up to help in the many ways a family needs during the early months at home with a new baby.
 From holding the baby, to pitching in with light housework, to playing with older siblings, to simply providing a listening ear and companionship, there is always a way that a Volunteer Doula can help out after the baby’s birth!

-Do I need to be a birth doula to volunteer with It Takes A Village?
+Do I need to be a certified Birth Doula to volunteer with It Takes A Village?

-No 🙂 A postnatal doula does not attend the baby’s birth.
+No 🙂 A Perinatal Doula does not need to attend the baby’s birth.
 If you are interested in becoming part of a community support network for families with new babies, this program is for you!

 Are doulas only female?

-No!
-Doulas can be any gender.
-Brattleboro is home to a diverse community of families, so please let us know if you have a specific interest in supporting gender-non-conforming parents during the postnatal period.
+No- Doulas can be any gender.
+Brattleboro is home to a diverse community of families, so please let us know if you have a specific interest in supporting gender-non-conforming parents during the perinatal period.

 What is the time commitment in volunteering with Village?

-Village Volunteers are matched with a family to visit for two hours, once a week, over a period of twelve weeks.
+Village Volunteers are typically matched with a family to visit for two hours, once a week, over a period of twelve weeks after the birth of the baby.
+Doulas can also spend time getting to know the family before the baby’s birth, if the family would like that!

 How can I get started?

-Our next Volunteer Postnatal Doula Training will be held on May 19th, 2018.
+Our next Volunteer Perinatal Doula Orientation will be held on May 19th, 2018.
 It is a one day event and the cost is Free!
-During your time at the training, you will learn the ins and outs of how to assist local postnatal families and become an ambassador of It Takes A Village!
+During your time at the training, you will learn the ins and outs of how to assist local perinatal families during this precious and wondrous time 🙂

 Please fill in this form to get started!